gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 And now our plugin is automagically ready to use.

-To let it do its thing, let's replace all the code in our landing page with a simple interface.
+To let it do its thing, let's replace all the code in our landing page with a simple ui that utilizes our plugin.

 This page will do two things: